 The thought of being alone as I age.

 The thought of having to do every single thing in life by myself, as I did for 30 years.

 The thought of living without the love of a good man.

 I know I talk and write a lot about men needing to be needed.
 That’s not what my Dependence Day celebration is about.
 D-Day is about what YOU get by accepting.
 It’s about doing something that allows you to be happy for the rest of your life.

-I was thinking of this while I was on the beach so I shot a video.
+Last year (pre-pandemic) I was thinking of this while I was on the beach switch my husband and granddaughter.
 There’s wind noise and I look like crap, but I hope you can get past that to hear my message and the assignment I’m giving you.